xpl/useless/README.md

 ###Using `useless/server/deploy`

-Applications that are based on top of `useless/server` can easily enable automatic builds feature by adding following to main application component:
+Applications that are based on top of `useless/server` can easily enable automatic builds feature by adding following **$traits** to main application component:

 ```
 $traits: [